subhashSitian/credit-card-servcie/README.md

 Both the services has custom validation and exception handling and make use of basic sprint security authorization.

-service uses H2 database to hold and retrieve card details.
+Service uses H2 database to hold and retrieve card details.

 ## Getting Started

 ### Dependencies

-* Java 8+
+* Java 8+ / Compiled using java 17
 * Springboot 2.6.3
 * Maven 3
+* JPA/H2
+* Mockito,Junit
+* Spring Basic authentication
+* Lombok
+* java validation
+* DOCKER

-### Steps to run
+### Steps to run : Maven and Container(Docker Image)

 * Build the project using mvn clean install
 * Run using mvn spring-boot:run